-Now, it's true, there aren't many direct references to "God" in Potter, but it's also obvious that there is a "Greater Magician" (my term) above the fray, one who would have designed the rules about such crucial plot points as sacrifice, love, remorse and fulfillment of prophecy.
+Now, it's true, there aren't many direct references to "God" in Potter, but there are holidays like Christmas, and it's also obvious that there is a "Greater Magician" (my term) above the fray, one who would have designed the rules about such crucial plot points as sacrifice, love, remorse/repentance and fulfillment of prophecy.

 I'll leave that to my friend the Rev. Torey Lightcap to explain:

 Rowling’s theology is a bit of a boiled-down feast.
 For her, life is summed up well in three pieces of Scripture, two of which she chooses to quote in one chapter [of Deathly Hallows] and gloss in the rest of the book; and the last of which simply hovers invisibly over the entire Potter project.

 The first two quotations appear on the headstones of long-deceased but plot-essential persons: “Where your treasure is, there will your heart be also” (Matthew 6:21) and “The last enemy that shall be destroyed is death” (1 Corinthians 15:26).
 The third, as I say, is an implication, hidden, as it were, in plain sight: “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).